 Typography tokens provide a consistent, modular system for all text across the products.
 They are designed for clarity, readability, and hierarchy, while remaining flexible across devices.

-The system uses three font families — a primary sans-serif for body and UI, a secondary serif for headings, and a tertiary monospace for code and labels.
+The system uses four font families — a primary sans-serif for body and UI, a secondary display font for headings, a tertiary brand font for display and buttons, and a monospace for code.
+Fonts are self-hosted (Zalando Sans, Bugrino, IBM Plex Mono) or loaded via Adobe Typekit (trust-3a).
 For the full list of typography token values, see the Tokens page.

 Font Sizes